 Piloting Scorecard 2.0 at the State Level

-CPR is piloting Scorecard 2.0 in three different states: Colorado, New Jersey, and Virginia.
-The states were selected via a Request for Proposals (RFP) process where organizations self-identified to sponsor Scorecard 2.0 at the state level.
-CPR is thrilled to partner with three highly regarded organizations to carry out the pilots.
-Those organizations are:
+CPR piloted Scorecard 2.0 in three different states: Colorado, New Jersey, and Virginia.
+The states were selected via a Request for Proposals (RFP) process where organizations self-identified to sponsor Scorecard 2.0 at the state level in order to understand payment reform progress in their state’s unique context.
+CPR was thrilled to partner with three highly regarded organizations to carry out the pilots.
+Those organizations were:

 To learn more about the pilots, check out the related blogs and podcasts here.

 Have questions?
 Review the Frequently Asked Questions or contact CPR’s Program Director, Andréa Caballero at email@example.com

 Here are the metrics that CPR added to our original Scorecard on Payment Reform.
 These metrics were selected as the leading indicators of payment reform’s impact on the quality and affordability of payment reform at a macro-level.

 Health Plan Metrics- System Transformation Domain, developed by Catalyst for Payment Reform in 2017 for Scorecard on Payment Reform 2.0